 4. Offering Encouragement and Affirmations Publicly

-One thing we like to do when have meals together is to ask the kids, “What is one thing you love about brother or sister?”
+One thing we like to do when having meals together is to ask the kids, “What is one thing you love about brother or sister?”
 We will all go around and say one thing we love about that person.

 It is one thing for me to privately encourage my kids, but when I do it in front of others they fill up with a different kind of love.
 A word of encouragement pubically is POWERFUL, just as a word of discouragement publicly is damaging.

-Words are so powerful, let’s use them privately and publicly to build up those we love, to create a culture of love.
+Words are so powerful, let’s use them privately and publicly to build up those we love, and to create a culture of love.

 5. Having Fun and Enjoying One Another

 We can all be so busy and productive that we forget to slow down and just ENJOY one another.
 My husband officiated a young friend’s funeral recently.
-One thing that struck me from the death of our friend who was a young dad is that he really enjoyed his kids.
+One thing that struck me from the death of our friend who was a young dad is that he enjoyed his kids.

 Could we say the same?
 None of us know how long we have to enjoy the people we love.
-Would there be lots of photos and memories of us outside, doing puzzles, snuggling, eating together, hiking, swimming or playing some baseball in the yard?
+Would there be lots of photos and memories of us outside, doing puzzles, snuggling, eating together, hiking, swimming, or playing some baseball in the yard?

 Closing Thoughts…